 Living intentionally means defining your values and making choices that reflect those values.

-It’s making a commitment to look your children in the eye when they talk to you or putting down the phone when you know you’re just zoning out.
+Make a commitment to look your children in the eye when they talk to you or put down the phone when you know you’re just zoning out.
 It’s choosing to get up and exercise even though you hate it.
 It’s making time to serve in your church or community or giving up conventional chocolate.

 It doesn’t mean you have to bike to the grocery store just because your neighbors do, but it does mean evaluating your family’s values and goals and intentionally choosing activities that align with those, even when those activities take effort on your part.

 Live Intentionally is about evaluating the advice and example of other people and taking from it what works for you.

 I’ve always thought the controversy over Gary Ezzo’s Baby Wise was a bit dramatic.
 While I now understand that some people have followed his advice to the letter of the law and it has actually hurt their babies, it always seemed obvious to me that when considering any advice — about parenting or marriage or gardening or business — you should evaluate it with an open mind, take what works for you and leave the rest.

 Bloggers, authors, and so-called experts may have a lot to offer from their own experience and knowledge, but that doesn’t mean that life is one-size-fits-all or that there is only one right way to do things.